Estonian Journal of Earth Sciences

 Make sure that any artwork is at the appropriate, minimum, resolution: 300 dpi for halftones and greyscale, 600 dpi for combinations (line art and halftones together), and 600 dpi for line art.

-Photographs should be submitted as clear black and white prints on glossy paper.
-Digital and scanned photographs should be saved as tif or eps files at a resolution of at least 300 dpi.
+Photographs should be saved as tif or eps files at a resolution of at least 300 dpi.

 Colour illustrations are accepted if they are essential to the presentation.
 The images should be in CMYK mode (resolution at least 300 dpi).
 Authors will be asked to pay the full cost for reproduction of colour artwork at a rate of EUR 35 for two printed pages.
 Colour figures online will be published free of charge.
 Further information concerning colour illustrations can be obtained from the Executive Editor.